projectara/greybus-spec/source/hardware_model.rst

    =======================    ===============  ========================================================
-   MAILBOX_NULL               (none)           UNIPRO is UPRO_OFF; DME attribute access is not possible MAILBOX_NONE (Reserved)    0x0              Initial DME attribute value; reserved for internal use (Reserved)                 0x1              Reserved for internal use MAILBOX_GREYBUS            0x2              Module is ready for :ref:`control-protocol` Connection (Reserved)                 0x3..0xFFFFFFFF  Reserved for future use
+   MAILBOX_NULL               (none)           UNIPRO is UPRO_OFF; DME attribute access is not possible MAILBOX_NONE (Reserved)    0x0              Initial DME attribute value; reserved for internal use MAILBOX_AP                 0x1              AP Interface is ready for :ref:`svc-protocol` Connection MAILBOX_GREYBUS            0x2              Module is ready for :ref:`control-protocol` Connection (Reserved)                 0x3..0xFFFFFFFF  Reserved for future use
    =======================    ===============  ========================================================